 Migrate a physical machine (PM) or virtual machine (VM) to transfer it over an A-link network to a new VM on the system.
-(You can also import an Open Virtualization Format (OVF) file to a system, as summarized in Creating and Migrating Virtual Machines.)
+(You can also import an Open Virtualization Format (OVF) or Open Virtualization Appliance (OVA) file to a system, as summarized in Creating and Migrating Virtual Machines.)